griga23/shoe-store/lab1.md

 GROUP BY window_end;
 ```

-Find amount of orders for 10 minute intervals advanced by 5 minutes (hopping window aggregation).
+Find the amount of orders for ten minute intervals advanced by five minutes (hopping window aggregation).
 ```
 SELECT
  window_start, window_end,